AnkitRupal/BrainTumorDetectionUsingDeepLearning/README.md

 The dataset contains 3000 images, 1500 infected and 1500 healthy.

-We used another datset from Kaggle itself having just 253 images.
+We used another dataset from Kaggle itself having just 253 images.
 We used this dataset for testing purposes.
 ## Accuracy